 Are you building a “me too” brand?
 Your competitors are making the same claims and promises as you.
 They are even using the same words.
 Brands that are built on “who you are” and “what you do” do not result in above average revenue growth.
 Your brand impacts revenue growth when it gets activated by the sales force and becomes uniquely relevant to your customer and prospects.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017.
-Turn to the brand strategy and planning phase on pages 174 – 179 of the PDF.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 The top performing companies – those that consistently grow faster than their industry and peer group – know that brand development is a crucial element to their continued success.
 B2B Brands such as IBM, UPS, SAP, Accenture and FedEx have strong brand messages that convey their story.
 It’s no surprise that each of these brands are included in the top 10 of Interbrand’s top 10 B2B Brands.